malaman/python3-interview-questions/README.md

 #### Basic questions
 * What are the differences in print command between Python3 and Python2?
 * How to write Python3 compatible code in Python2?
+* What is the differences in the string types for Python3 and Python2?